(Amazon UK link) |

-The author’s main premise in ‘Disney Syndrome’ seems to be that many women who started life by watching endless ‘princess’ movies become helpless, wanting to be rescued by a prince, and are unable to cope with real life or relationships.
+The author’s main premise in ‘Disney Syndrome’ seems to be that many women who started life by watching endless ‘princess’ movies become helpless.
+They want to be rescued by a prince, and are unable to cope with real life or relationships.
 Apparently many of them then grow up to be ‘dragons’, filled with hate and bitterness.

 While no doubt there are some people like this, they’re hardly as common as the author suggests.
-I don’t think it’s a good idea to watch the same movie over and over again, or for small children to see much TV at all; but since many thousands of small girls watch Disney princess movies over and over without turning into the rather pathetic creatures described by the author, I don’t think the premise can be correct.
+I don't think I've met anyone remotely like this.
+I would agree that it's not constructive, necessarily, to watch the same movie over and over again.
+Certainly it's not a great idea for for small children to see much TV at all.
+But since most of us grew up with fairy tales, and many thousands of small girls watch Disney princess movies over and over without turning into the rather pathetic creatures described by the author, I don’t think the premise can be correct.

 All in all, I found myself bemused by this book, wondering what the point of it is.